vue-macros/vue-macros/docs/macros/setup-component.md

 ## Known Issues

-- TypeScript support is not yet complete.
+- TypeScript support is not yet completed.
 - The source map does not correspond properly.